 The School Census is a statutory census that takes place during the autumn, spring, and summer terms.
 Once collected, pupil-level data from the School Census is held in the National Pupil Database (NPD).
 The NPD holds detailed information about the educational establishments children attend, their achievement and progression at different key stages, their individual level characteristics including gender, ethnicity, eligibility for FSM and information about Special Educational Needs.
 The NPD also includes a range of other information including detailed information about pupil absence and exclusions.
 To request extracts of the NPD a requester will need to complete the NPD data request application form and Information security questionnaire.
 Decisions on whether data can be released are subject to a robust approval process and are based on a detailed assessment of who is requesting the data, the purpose for which it is required, the level and sensitivity of data requested and the arrangements in place to store and handle the data.
 To be granted access to extracts of the NPD requestors must comply with strict terms and conditions covering the confidentiality and handling of data, security arrangements, and retention and use of the data.

-We use pupil data from the Pupil Census published by the Scottish Government in 2015 (released annually in December).
+We use pupil data from the Pupil Census published by the Scottish Government in 2019 (released annually).
 Our maps combine official pupil data from each state-funded primary and secondary with groups of postcodes called data zones.
 There are 6,976 data zones in Scotland which nest within local authority boundaries and have a population of between 500 and 1,000 household residents.

 School Guide is aware that in Scotland the majority of school places are allocated by the Local Authority and not via stated preference.